 Not only is cauliflower nutritionally gifted as a source of vitamins C, K, B6 and folate, this white wonder is also a natural acrobat.
 Creative cooks use cauliflower for everything from a lower-carb rice-alternative, to grill-worthy plant-based steaks, to savoury vegan hot wings, and gluten-free pizza crust.
-In our flavour-packed Cauli-burger recipe, roasted cauliflower shares the spotlight with protein-rich quinoa.
-Topped with the fresh crunch of veggies, creamy avocado, and bright pesto, this burger is built on a delicious Sprouted Power™ base that takes it to a whole new level.
+Why not make cauliflower burgers, too?
+In our flavour-packed Cauli-burger Recipe, roasted cauliflower shares the spotlight with protein-rich quinoa.
+Topped with the fresh crunch of veggies, creamy avocado, and bright pesto, this burger is built on a delicious Sprouted Power™ bun base that takes it to a whole new level.

 - ¾ cup uncooked quinoa

 - 1 cup vegetable broth or water (for cooking the quinoa)

 - 1 medium-sized head of cauliflower, broken into florets

 - 3 – 4 Tbsp vegetable oil

 - Cauliflower seasoning (paprika, chili powder, garlic granules, salt and pepper, all to taste)

 - 3 flax eggs (3 Tbsp ground flax, 9 Tbsp water)